voxpupuli/puppet-selinux/REFERENCE.md

 sets the name for the refpolicy development package, required for the refpolicy module builder
-Default value: OS dependent (see params.pp)
+Default value: OS dependent (see data/)

 Default value: 'selinux-policy-devel'